TylerJang27/CellSimulation_cs308/doc/DESIGN.md

 ### What Features are Easy to Add
 Our design was implemented with scalability in mind.
 We wanted new Simulations to be easy to add, with the sole requirements being changing of defaults, rules, and styling.
 This allows for varieties of XMLs to be read for new simulations.

 In addition, we wanted the UI to be easily configurable, so GridPanes were used to promote scalability on the front-end.
+New cell apearances can also be easily added using the CellState hieararchy described in subsequenct sections

+We also wanted to allow for easily styling different elements, which was accomplished by putting all styling information in a css file that can easily be modified or be made to be completely different by changing the local-specified file name.

 In addition, new language settings can be added by providing a different ResourceBundle in Main, rather than using English.properties.